Rasheedat-Olaiya/Adenike_portfolio/README.md

 Based on the analysis, we recommend the following actions:
 - Focus on expanding and promoting products across various categories and segments.
 - Invest in marketing and promotions in the early quarter of the year to maximize profit.
-- Implement a customer segmentation strtegy to target high-LTV customers effectively.
+- Implement a customer segmentation strategy to target high-LTV customers effectively.

 ### Limitations